Home-made, straight from the oven, it is truly one of the great classics.

 First, peel the potatoes and slice them very, very thinly (a wooden mandolin is excellent for this operation, if you have one), then plunge the potato slices into a bowl of cold water and swill them round and round to get rid of some of the starch.

+Now dry them very thoroughly in a clean tea cloth.
+Then in the gratin dish arrange a layer of potato slices, a sprinkling of crushed garlic, pepper and salt and then another layer of potatoes and seasoning.
 Now mix the cream and milk together, pour it over the potatoes, sprinkle with a little freshly grated nutmeg, then add the butter in flecks over the surface and bake on the highest shelf in the oven for 1½ hours.

 For Perfect Mashed Potatoes, watch Delia's Cookery School Video on this page

 Using a fan-assisted oven?
 Click here

 You are here

 More French recipes

 I am making Dauphinois for 16 people.
 Can I make this the night before?